iv461/icey/icey/doc/source/parameters.md

 ```

 The parameter name and the default value are mandatory, all other arguments are not.

-We can subscribe to updates of this parameters with `.then`:
+You can subscribe to updates of parameters with `.then`:

 ```cpp
 offset_param.then([&](const auto &new_value) {
 	RCLCPP_INFO_STREAM(node->get_logger(), "Offset changed: " << new_value);
 });
 ```

-If you instead want to obtain the value, you can call `.value()`:
+If you instead want to obtain the value, you call `.value()`:

 ```cpp
 RCLCPP_INFO_STREAM(node->get_logger(), "Initial offset: " << offset_param.value());
 ```

-This inly works for parameters -- they always have initial values, which is generally not true for other Streams.
+This only works for parameters -- they always have initial values, which is generally not true for other Streams.